Vaishnavikodai/rasa-chatbot/README.md

 ## How to use the repository:
 Clone or download the repository

-Follow a step by step tutorial [here](https://medium.com/@vaishnavikodai/build-your-own-conversational-chatbot-in-minutes-part-one-rasa-nlu-13df39601032)
+Follow step by step tutorial [here](https://medium.com/@vaishnavikodai/build-your-own-conversational-chatbot-in-minutes-part-one-rasa-nlu-13df39601032)

 ## Important link:
 - [Rasa installation ](https://rasa.com/docs/rasa/user-guide/installation/)